endurodave/AsyncMulticastDelegate/README.md

 ## New Repository

-[cpp-async-delegate](https://github.com/endurodave/cpp-async-delegate) - Asynchronous C++ delegate library can invoke any callable function on a user-specified thread of control.
+[cpp-async-delegate](https://github.com/endurodave/cpp-async-delegate) - Asynchronous C++ delegate library can invoke any callable function on a user-specified thread of control implemented in modern C++.

 # Table of Contents